tflo/Auto-Quest-Tracker-MkIII/readme.md

 Besides an updated version number in the toc file, Mk III also brings you some minor new features:

-- You can now disable/enable AQT with the slash commands `/aqt off` / `/aqt on`.
-This is a per-char setting.
+- You can now disable/enable AQT with the slash commands `/aqt off` / `/aqt on` (or shorter `/aqt d` / `/aqt e`) This is a per-char setting.
 - Loading message (at login/reload) that shows the current state (enabled/disabled) of AQT.
-This can be disabled/enabled with `/aqt toggleloadingmessage` (account-wide setting).
+This can be disabled/enabled with `/aqt loadingmessage` (account-wide setting).
 - The `/aqt` slash command now shows the current state of AQT (enabled/disabled).
 As before, it also shows all available slash commands.

-Temporarily disabling AQT can be useful if you have a bunch of related quests and breadcrumbs that you want to keep focused as you move back and forth between adjacent zones (like leveling in Dragon Isles).
-You could also just re-track the quests manually (AQT allows that), but that can get tedious.
+Temporarily disabling AQT can be useful for example if you have a bunch of quests that you want to keep focused as you move back and forth between adjacent zones.
+You could also just re-track the quests manually (AQT allows this and keeps them tracked), but this can get tedious.
+It can also be useful if you simply have too many quests that technically belong to your zone, but you're not interested in at the moment (e.g. the loads of dungeon quests in DF).
 What happens when you disable AQT is that the two main events become unregistered, i.e. this is close to unloading the addon, but without the need to reload.

-For more slash commands, enter `/aqt` in the chat.
-These are unchanged from the previous versions and are self-explanatory.
+For more slash commands (quest list, debug mode), enter `/aqt` in the chat.

 You can now also enable/disable AQT in your scripts with the global function `addon_aqt_enable()`: